-Fun fact: Research shows that most organizations that hold raffles don’t know how much money they’ll raise until after the event.
-This lack of information is problematic, especially if you’ve got a financial target like most nonprofits.
-Don’t just ask yourself, “What is a good price for raffle tickets?” and take an educated guess.
-Set yourself up for success with a raffle ticket price that considers your fundraiser’s factors.
+Fun fact: Research shows that most organizations that hold raffle prize drawings don’t know how much money they’ll raise until after the big event.
+This is problematic, especially if you’ve got a financial target like most nonprofits.
+So don’t just ask yourself, “What is a good price for raffle tickets?” and take an educated guess.
+Set yourself up for success with a raffle ticket price that considers all the factors.
 We’ll show you how.

 How Much Should Raffle Tickets Cost?

 How you price raffle tickets is directly related to your goals and fundraiser.
-Below, we break down all the factors contributing to arriving at the raffle ticket fee that’s right for you.
+Below, we break down all the factors contributing to raffle ticket pricing, plus there’s a free, handy raffle ticket formula calculator tool you can use!
 (Click each category to jump.)

 - Fundraising goal

 - Total expected raffle ticket revenue

 - Finalizing raffle ticket price and quantity

 - Calculate raffle ticket price